 Properties are the fields that are used to store and understand all of the data stored in your system.
 HubSpot CRM is already able to collect basic information across contact, company, and deal records, but you’ll need custom properties as well.
 Those are fields that help you to collect more data on contacts.
 You can use them in forms to collect data or they can be updated manually within the tool.
 You should also make sure you’re taking advantage of the lead scoring options.
 This is one of the best ways to identify “hot leads” based on behavior.
 Remember that you can give actions a positive or negative impact on overall lead score.
 Lead scoring can get pretty complex, but the goal is a more streamlined method to assist your sales team in prioritizing and qualifying leads.

-Similar to properties, there is a default sales pipeline option.
+Similar to properties, there is a default business development pipeline option.
 If that doesn’t work for your team, though, you can customize it.
-Your sales pipeline should be actually useful, and in order for that to be true you need a formalized sales process with the team’s buy-in.
+Your business development pipeline should be actually useful, and in order for that to be true you need a formalized sales process with the team’s buy-in.
 Other best practices include making sure that each stage in the pipeline is one that future clients actually touch, and that everyone is diligent in updating their opportunities and the pipeline.
 Keep it simple and ensure everyone is properly trained in how to use and read the sales pipeline.

 5. Workflows and automation